-Your seat belt retractors are designed to lock seat belt movement by two separate methods:
+Seat belt retractors are designed to lock seat belt movement by two separate methods:

-- 1) When the seat belt is pulled quickly from the retractor. - 2) When the vehicle slows down rapidly.
+- When the seat belt is pulled quickly from the retractor. - When the vehicle slows down rapidly.

 To increase your confidence in the seat belts, check the operation as follows.